lfit/itpol/linux-workstation-security.md

 security (such as to store full-disk encryption keys), but is not normally used for day-to-day workstation operation.
 At best, this is a nice-to-have, unless you have a specific need to use TPM for your workstation security.

+#### Intel Management Engine (IME)

+Almost every computer with an Intel processor ships with a fully integrated management platform chip called the Intel Management Engine (IME).
+Its purpose is to make it easier for device fleet administrators to provision and enroll systems, remotely track the device's location, power and network status, and even trigger such events as full remote system wipe in case of theft.
+This chip runs a MINIX operating system and comes with a builtin web server.

+Unfortunately, with great power come great vulnerabilities.
+Intel ME chips have been demonstrated to be vulnerable to both [local and remote attacks][26], allowing perpetrators to take full control over systems with Intel ME engine available.
+Any system with an enabled IME chip should be considered potentially vulnerable, especially if it has not received manufacturer firmware updates.

+There are [some laptop manufacturers][27] that have started providing systems with the Intel ME chip disabled, and it may be possible to manually disable the IME by using a tool such as [me_cleaner][25], though you should be mindful that it is an involved process and that disabling the IME may void the manufacturer support warranty (or even be against your employer policy).

 ## Pre-boot environment